-How Jane’s Addiction Challenged the Status Quo With ‘Ritual de lo Habitual’
+How Jane’s Addiction Challenged All With ‘Ritual de lo Habitual’

 Jane’s Addiction were a mass of contradictions: a group that exulted in their power to challenge musical mores, provoke conservative sensibilities, and even befuddle their own audience if it meant delivering revolutionary art under the guise of commercially viable music.

 And that's just what they did with Ritual de lo Habitual.
 Released on Aug.
 21, 1990, the album boasted a tongue-in-cheek title that encouraged the notion of a typical musical experience.
 Jane's Addiction then categorically shattered any such expectations with a slew of genre-defying songs that were embraced by a new breed of listener – soon to be labeled “Generation X” – who were ready for a radical change in America’s stagnant and exceedingly corporate late ‘80s music scene.

 Boasting a heightened public profile, courtesy of a surprise Grammy nomination for their sophomore releases Nothing’s Shocking, Jane’s Addiction joined a group of pre-Nirvana agitators like Faith No More, Soundgarden and the Red Hot Chili Peppers who were eager to shake things up in 1990.
 That meant upping the ante, rather than capitalizing by playing it safe or simply repeating themselves.